 Water and Fertilizer

 When growing a coleus indoors, keep the soil evenly moist, watering the plant whenever the top inch of soil feels dry to the touch.
 If the plant's soil becomes completely dry for any period of time, leaves may wilt.
-If it stays dry, the coleus leaf may fall from the plant.
+If it stays dry, the coleus leaves may fall from the plant.
 It's also a good idea to place the coleus pot on a water-filled tray that contains pebbles to raise humidity in its vicinity.
 Make sure that the water level stays just below the top of the pebbles to avoid water-logged soil.

 Light and Temperature